 Despite working in an office full of books, I should be relatively safe if a fire breaks out at work because they burn very badly.
 It’s something to do with the tightly packed pages preventing oxygen circulating and slowing the reaction.
 So now you know.

 Manuel Rivas’ Books Burn Badly tracks the slow, smouldering events which follow a fascist book burning in Galica in 1936, and the knock on effects that they have upon those who witnessed them, transforming a generation from hopeful to broken overnight.
-A boxer called Hercules, a facist judge who collects bibles and a superstitious gravedigger; each is affected by the event in their own way.
+A boxer called Hercules, a fascist judge who collects bibles and a superstitious gravedigger; each is affected by the events in their own way.

 Gorgeous cover though!